 FRLN courses courses are taught in English and concern topics of general interest and relevance to students of language, literature, and culture.

-Includes courses at 500-level and 600-level in French, Spanish and Foreign Language (FRLN).
+Includes courses at 500-level and above in French, Spanish and Foreign Language (FRLN).